by LAURA WELLINGTON on JUNE 17, 2014

 Combining unique vision with cutting-edge technology and a common-sense approach, LivingTree has already “Raised the Pride” of over seven hundred schools in their first year of operation, including within the same county where Barack Obama’s namesake public elementary school resides — Prince George’s County Public Schools.

-With the definition of “parent participation” deriving itself from the efforts both the middle and upper class put forth to-date, LivingTree’s solution ventures to make up for the shortfall lower-income families have been experiencing within mainstream education all along.
-Beginning with a drastic expansion in the meaning of the word “communication” and all that this renewed understanding entails, LivingTree offers a technology that replaces single directional information pushes with two way communication and speaks to both teachers and parents in prevalent ways and primary tongues so that no child will, indeed, be left behind for lack of a broadband connection at home or a limited proficiency in the English language.
+With the definition of “parent participation” deriving itself from the efforts both the middle and upper class put forth to-date, LivingTree’s school communication solution ventures to make up for the shortfall lower-income families have been experiencing within mainstream education all along.
+Beginning with a drastic expansion in the meaning of the word “communication” and all that this renewed understanding entails, LivingTree offers a technology that replaces single directional information pushes with two-way communication and speaks to both teachers and parents in prevalent ways and primary tongues so that no child will, indeed, be left behind for lack of a broadband connection at home or a limited proficiency in the English language.

 Breaking Down Financial and Technological Barriers

 It should be noted that less than half of all American households with incomes below $25,000 have broadband connections at home, compared with 93 percent of homes earning $100,000 or more.
 To that same end, about 40 percent of people in households earning less than $30,000 say they go online mostly through their phones, compared with just 17 percent of those earning more than $50,000.
 Additionally, by 2025, twenty-five percent of the student population in the United States will be made up by ELL students.
 Stands to reason why LivingTree developed their technology to be fully available as web plus native iPhone and Android applications while also integrating translation to more than 40 different languages on web and mobile alike.
 Effective communication begins with getting everyone through the door – so to speak – and onto the same page.